petermattia/petermattia/_galvanostatic_simulation/galvanostaticwebapp.md

   $$ O + e^- \overset{k_f}{\underset{k_r}{\leftrightarrows}} R $$

-  I discuss the science behind this simulation on
+  I wrote tutorials describing this simulation
-  <a href="/articles/2017/09/24/cyclic-voltammetry-web-app.html">this page</a>.
+  <a href="/galvanostatic_simulation/index.html">here</a>.
   I hope that this tool increases the accessibility of simple electrochemical simulations.
   Please contact me with any questions, comments, or suggestions!
   <br><br>